jangwoopark/computational_finance-matlab/README.md

 - Generate 10,000 of each of the following distributions using Excel.
 - Draw their histograms: Uniform[0,1], Bernoulli (0.65), Normal(0,1), Exponential(2).

+2.1

+- Generate a series  =1,…,n  Bivariate-Normally distributed random vectors, with mean of (0,0) and the variance – covariance matrix of
+- | 1 0.7 |
+- | 0.7 1 |

+2.2

+- Evaluate the following expected values by using Monte Carlo simulation E(x^3 + SIN(y)) where X and Y have N(0,1) distribution and a covariance of 0.65.